The Velvet Underground

 Press article: With the crowds, the stars and the amplifiers at Varsity Stadium by Ritchie York in The Globe and Mail, June 21, 1969 - The Velvet Underground is not mentioned however.

 With: American Dream

-Newletter: a newsletter called "Factory Newsletter" Vol. 1 No. 5 from JUNE 1969 that was sent out by Electric Factory Concerts in Philadelphia to their mailing list announcing and advertising upcoming shows at The Electric Factory on Arch St. in Philadelphia.
+Newletter: a newsletter called "Factory Newsletter" Vol. 1 No. 5 from JUNE 1969 (dated May 22, 1969) that was sent out by Electric Factory Concerts in Philadelphia to their mailing list announcing and advertising upcoming shows at The Electric Factory on Arch St. in Philadelphia.
 In the calender section in the upper left corner of the front side it lists: "June 27-28 Velvet Underground and American Dream."
 The front side has a bunch of articles about each of the groups that were to perform in June of 1969.
 The one on Velvet Underground is headlined "THE VELVET UNDERGROUND OFFER EXTREMES OF ELECTRONIC SOUND AMERICAN DREAM ON JUNE 27-28" with a small photo of the band and then a four paragraph article on the history of Velvet Underground.
 Reproduced in The Inevitable World Of The Velvet Underground (p.
 325).